stellar-deprecated/developers/README.md

 By following the rules above, your example file should get recognized by the build pipeline and slotted into the appropriate output file.

+## Client Data
+Sometimes, we may want to pass frontmatter data to js scripts on the page.
+Documents can specify "client data" in front matter.
+The term client refers to the browser.
+The `clientData` key in the front matter of a document will be converted to JSON and put in the web page as a js variable `window.clientData`.
+The `clientData` must be an object in order to successfully appear in the html.

 ## Contributing
 Please read the [contributing guide](CONTRIBUTING.md) to learn more about how to contribute to the developer portal.
 For contributions to docs, please put contributions in their respective repositories.